elyctech/mhw-builds/README.md

-# MHW Builds
+# MHW Loadouts

-This web app is designed to allow hunters to share their equipment and decoration builds.
+This web app is designed to allow hunters to share their equipment and decoration loadouts.